LugnaPuckar/assignment3_scalable/README.md

 # What will main_run.sh do?
 This script will ask you to verify two emails.
 If you've already done it you can skip it.
-It will then create a cloudformation stack that creates the following resources:
+It will then create a AWS cloudformation stack that creates the following resources:
 - DynamoDB table
 - IAM roles for Lambda functions and CodePipeline
 - S3 bucket